eropple/ed3d.net-2025/reference/llm-site.md

 - Each service's DTOs should be defined as TypeBox objects in a `types.ts` (or a `types/index.ts` file with related files) file alongside the service
 - Each service object should have a `__type` field with a literal value matching the object type (e.g., `__type: "UserPublic"`)
 - Try to build them via composition rather than copying whenever possible, for example:
+- Services that consume other services' DAOs, or non-getter methods in a service that owns a DAO, should accept either the DAO or its primary ID as an argument.
+For example, `AuthService` should accept `UserPrivate` (the entire returned object from `UserService.getById`, containing ` userId: UserIds.TRichId`) or `UserId` (the primary ID of the user).

 ```ts
 export const UserPublic = Type.Object({